Florida activists released after rally over police shootings

 For months, activists have staged rallies in Tallahassee to bring attention to police killings they say were unjustified.

+Most have been peaceful, although a confrontation last weekend turned awry when a man pulled a gun on protesters.
+The incident led Leon County to put in place a curfew from 11 p.m. to 5 a.m.

-While the grand jury declined to hand down indictments against the police officers, it expressed concern.
+While the grand jury declined to hand down indictments against the police officers, it found areas of concern.

 In the March shooting of Mychael Johnson, one officer, Zackri Jones, yelled, “I’m going to kill you,” before shooting him in the back of the head during a violent struggle, the Democrat reported.